sudharsan-007/KeyVault-SSH/README.md

-# SSH Key Management Guide
+# KeyVault SSH

-This guide explains how to set up and use the SSH Key Management Script (`ssh-keyman.sh`), which simplifies the creation, organization, and management of SSH keys for cloud server access.

-## Overview

-The SSH Key Management Script automates SSH key management with a consistent naming convention and directory structure.
-It helps you:
+A robust SSH key management system for cloud infrastructure that simplifies creation, organization, and management of SSH keys with a consistent naming convention and directory structure.

+*Previously known as ssh-keyman*

+## Features

 - Create and organize SSH keys by environment (dev/prod)
 - Generate properly formatted SSH config entries
 - Manage keys with ssh-agent for password-less login
 - Delete keys and their configuration when no longer needed
-- List all keys in your system with their configuration details
+- View all keys in your system with table or list formats
 - Generate keys following cloud provider workflows (key first, then server creation)
 - Support for multiple users on the same server
 - Provider-specific instructions for Digital Ocean, Linode, and GCP
 - Clean known_hosts entries when servers are recreated to prevent "man-in-the-middle" warnings

+## Developments in Progress

+- **Key rotation automation**: Streamlined process for regularly updating SSH keys for enhanced security
+- **Backup/restore functionality**: Easily back up and restore your SSH keys and configurations
+- **Enhanced web interface**: Planned GUI for managing SSH keys more visually
+- **Multi-server deployment**: Simplified key deployment across multiple servers

 ## Installation